magruener/reconstructing-proprietary-video-streaming-algorithms/README.md

 +-- Utility
 |   +-- tree_mapper.py #Small tool to map the trees generated in this code to a more readable version
 ```
+### Trace Format
+Traces are provided in Data/Traces.
+Each line in the file contains 2 numbers, (time, bandwidth),
+where time is in seconds from the start of the script and the bandwidth in Mbps.
+### Running the real world DASH experiments
+See DashExperiments/src/video_server/zdf_tree_server.py to see how to add your own tree to the real world
+evaluation for the video used in [Pensieve](https://github.com/hongzimao/pensieve)
 ### Generating FeedbackResults
 You can regenerate the measurements with the code found in https://github.com/magruener/understanding-video-streaming-in-the-wild.
 ### Tree Interpretation